 - 1. Create a TypeLevelAspect which implements IAspectProvider. - Decorate AutoDataContractAttribute with the MulticastAttribute, and set the Inheritance to Strict.
 Note that MulticastInheritance.Strict and MulticastInheritance.Multicast have the same effect when applied to type-level aspects.

 '''

-[MulticastAttributeUsage(Inheritance = MulticastInheritance.Strict)]
+[MulticastAttributeUsage( Inheritance = MulticastInheritance.Strict )]

 [PSerializable]

 publicsealedclass AutoDataContractAttribute : TypeLevelAspect, IAspectProvider

 {

-// Details skipped.
+// Details skipped - see the full sample.

 }

 '''